So if that sparkle comes in the shape of a chicken or two - so much the better!

 Or, if you just want to buy this sparkly hen...

-And just this year I discovered his Brazilian Santa, from the Heartwood "Santas Around the World" collectibles group.
+And recently, I discovered his Brazilian Santa, from the Heartwood "Santas Around the World" collectibles group.

 I chose the smaller Christmas tree ornament this time, and I wasn't disappointed.